Dash0 Raises $110M Series B at $1B Valuation

 • grpc for protobuf-encoded data using gRPC wire format over an HTTP/2 connection.

-• http/json for OTLP/JSON-encoded data over an HTTP connection.
+• http/json for JSON-encoded data over HTTP.

 bash